Teea12/LITA-Capstone-Project2/README.md

 ### Project Overview:
 This Project is about the Subscription for a Company.
-In this project, I analysed the subscription performance of a company.
+In this project, I analysed the Subscription Service performance of a company.
-I explored sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+This project involves analyzing customer data for a subscription service to identify segments and trends.
+My goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
 I also produced an interactive Power BI dashboard that highlighted the findings.

 ### Data Sources